Serviced Apartment Industry Sees Promising Opportunities in 2021

 The corporate market has experienced marked growth over the past twelve months thanks to an increase in travel managers regularly using sharing economy providers, such as booking agencies, in their travel policy.
 In 2016, only 8% of travel managers used interrupters.
 This figure has risen by 250%.
 This has been partly put down to travel managers striving to give travellers a more personalised offering.

 Increased competition and investment in properties leads to an upward spiral in the corporate market, too.
 Travel managers and business travellers have more choice than ever, and more and more companies are switching from hotels to serviced apartments.

-With new openings and relaunches scheduled throughout the year in the country’s major cities – in both the North and South – 2017 looks to be an exciting year ahead, for suppliers and clients alike.
+With new openings and relaunches scheduled throughout the year in the country’s major cities – in both the North and South – 2021 looks to be an exciting growth year, for suppliers and clients alike.